 By Maria Bartiromo On Sept.
 17, E*Trade Financial (ETFC) CEO Mitch Caplan broke the bad news to Wall Street: The online brokerage would take a hit from the mortgage mess.
 The damage includes a $245 million expense for loan-loss provisions and up to an additonal $100 million for troubled investments tied primarily to second-lien loans and collateralized debt obligations.
 The expected changes in the second half of the year forced E*Trade to cut its guidance for annual profits by 31%.
 But to many, the biggest surprise was that the firm was actually in the mortgage business.
 I asked Caplan to explain E*Trade's exposure.

 No, that's not true, because I very much believe that what we want to be is an online asset-gathering [firm].
+Look at Charles Schwab (SCHW).
+They have a bank.
+They are originating mortgages.
+Look at Fidelity.
+They are filing for a bank license.
+They want cash, and they want mortgages, right?
+Would you not agree that they are in the same online asset-gathering business?

-Look at Charles Schwab (SCHW) CEO Joe] Moglia about a merger—that you are negotiating from a weaker position?No. First [the market] said Ameritrade was negotiating from a position of weakness because they had no organic growth and because the activists were all over them and whatever.
+No. First [the market] said Ameritrade was negotiating from a position of weakness because they had no organic growth and because the activists were all over them and whatever.
 Now it's flipped, and we're [supposedly] negotiating from a position of weakness because of the balance sheet.

 It sounds as if by this time next year, you will have been acquired.

 I'm not sure "been acquired" is right.
 We may have acquired.

 Maria Bartiromo is the anchor of CNBC's Closing Bell.